kando-menu/kando/README.md

 **Kando** will be a pie menu for the desktop.
 It will be highly customizable and will allow you to create your own menus and actions.
 For instance, you can use it to control your music player, to open your favorite websites or to simulate shortcuts.
-It will be available for Windows, Linux and maybe macOS.
+It will be available for Windows, Linux and macOS.

 # The Vision